David is committed to following the best ethical practices, and seeking ways to improve. Any suggestions in this regard are most welcome!

 Australian and Canadian origin diamonds; not involved in violent conflicts or inhumane labour.

-David's jewellery is characterised by thoughtful details; for example, the Good ring is formed without a seam- "the form is whole while the hole forms!"- herein is a symbology of oneness, as well as a technical superiority.
+David's jewellery is characterised by thoughtful details; for example, the Good ring is formed without a seam- "the form is whole while the hole forms!"- the design embodies oneness, as well as a technical superiority.
 There is a quest for emotional precision as well, a piece has to have the right 'feel'; will it transcend its material?
 Will it be lively, evoking joyful memories, and be worthy of becoming a timeless heirloom?

 David Neale Jewellery is made in Melbourne Australia, by David Neale!